sblab-bioinformatics/snAP-seq/leishmania.md

 mkdir ../flagstat

-listOfIds="..." # add here the list of ids for the libraries you want to merge
+listOfIds="..." # add here the list of ids for the libraries you want to merge, if lanes are already merged then skip the samtools merge step below

 for id in listOfIds
 do